 Use the option to unmute an incident that was marked as muted.

 When unmuting an incident, please leave a comment listing the actions taken or any information related to the incident unmuting.
-That comment will be recorded and stored in the incident, which will move to the “Open” tab.
+That comment will be recorded, stored in the incident and shown in the Operation Timeline, then, the incident will be moved to the “Open” tab.

 Use this option to mark an incident as closed after you finalized working on the case.

 When closing an incident, please leave a comment listing the actions taken or any information related to the incident closure.
-That comment will be recorded and stored in the incident, which will be moved to the “Closed” tab.
+That comment will be recorded, stored in the incident and shown in the Operation Timeline, then, it will be moved to the “Closed” tab.

 Know more about the Lumu Portal: